Attention-Deficit/Hyperactivity Disorder (ADHD)

 • A doctor's evaluation

 There is no laboratory test for ADHD.
 Questionnaires about various aspects of behavior and development can help doctors and psychologists make the diagnosis.
-Because learning disorders are common, many children receive psychologic testing both to help determine whether ADHD exists and to detect the presence of a specific learning disorder, either as a cause for inattention or as a coexisting problem.
+Because learning disorders are common, many children receive psychological testing both to help determine whether ADHD exists and to detect the presence of a specific learning disorder, either as a cause for inattention or as a coexisting problem.

 A physical examination and sometimes various blood and other tests to rule out other disorders are also done.